Michipicoten (1952 ship): Hull damage

 While in port, divers inspected the hull and determined the likely cause may have been fatigue.
 Divers discovered a nearly 4 m crack in the hull.
 A member of the Coast Guard stated "It looks like a hull failure, which could be the result of stress, fatigue, age of the vessel," he said, but cautioned that a full investigation is needed to determine the cause for certain.
 The exact cause of the damage remains unknown.
 The divers placed a temporary patch to the crack.

 On June 20, 2024, Michipicoten arrived at Superior from Thunder Bay under her own power, escorted by the tugboat Helen H, bound for Fraser Shipyards for inspection and repair.
 As of August 2025 Transport Canada had not approved for her to return to service after repairs.

+In 2026, Michipicoten, along with her fleetmates were acquired by Algoma Central Corporation.